interlock-network/bouncer/README.md

 a web3 company that is decentralizing security.
 It's free to use in exchange for an occasional Interlock partnership post.
 In the future, Interlock-Bouncer will be powered by $ILOCK, Interlock's token launching later this year.

-# Infrastructure

-Bouncer clients are run on AWS EC2 instances in the us-west-2 region.
-Each Discord server gets their own client on their own EC2 instance.
-We spin up these clients for each user.
+The repo is at [https://github.com/interlock-network/interlock-bouncer](https://github.com/interlock-network/interlock-bouncer) .

 # Status

 Warning: Interlock-Bouncer is in alpha.
 The current implementation results in occasional false positives -- safe links marked as dangerous.
-In simpler terms, we err on the side of caution to keep your community safe.

-# Dependencies:
+# Dependencies

 - Python 3.8
 - Python Discord.py